Pope, faith leaders sign joint climate appeal before summit

 Pope Francis is widely expected to attend, though the Vatican hasn’t yet confirmed his presence.

 The Vatican event was jointly organized by the Holy See and the two countries leading the push ahead of the Glasgow summit: host Britain and Italy, which currently heads the Group of 20.
+The appeal was crafted over months of discussions among religious leaders and scientists.

+Bishop Frederick Shoo, president of the Lutheran Church of Tanzania, quoted Martin Luther in describing his vocation to plant trees on Mount Kilimanjaro that has earned him the nickname of the “tree bishop.”

+“Even if I knew I would die tomorrow … I would plant a tree today,” Shoo said, paraphrasing the 16th century Luther who broke away from the Catholic Church.

 Francis arrived in the Hall of Blessings with Bartholomew at his side, and then greeted each of the delegates as a string quartet played Vivaldi’s “Four Seasons.”
 Usually Francis goes maskless inside the Vatican, but he donned a face mask Monday, as did the other delegates.